joticajulian/koinos-contract/templates/nftdrops/README.md

-# NFT contract - KCS-5
+# NFT contract adapted for Kollection Drops - KCS-5

+This NFT contract extends the KCS-5 standard in order to add Drops, where the "mint" function can be used to mint multiple tokens and at the same time it's possible to set a price to mint them.

 ### Configure the contract